William Darrell Lindsey

-William Darrell "Bill" Lindsey (born Armstrong; March 18, 1935 – April 17, 2001), also known as Crazy Bill, was an American serial killer who murdered six prostitutes in St. Augustine, Florida, between 1988 and 1995.
-He was arrested shortly after he murdered a seventh prostitute in North Carolina, and, as part of a plea deal, he pleaded guilty to six of the murders and received a 30-year sentence in Florida.
+William Darrell "Bill" Lindsey (born Armstrong; May 18, 1935 – April 17, 2001), also known as Crazy Bill, was an American serial killer who murdered seven women in St. Augustine, Florida, and one in Asheville, North Carolina, between 1983 and 1996.
+As part of a plea deal, he pleaded guilty to six of the murders and received a 30-year sentence in Florida.
 On April 17, 2001, he died of cancer whilst imprisoned.

 Early life

 William Darrell Lindsey was born William Armstrong Jr. in Palatka on March 18, 1935, the only child of William, a roofer, and Mabel Armstrong, a homemaker.
-On August 18, 1935, when Lindsey was five-months-old, he was in the car with his parents when, for unknown reasons, the car swerved off the road and crashed.
+On August 18, 1935, when Lindsey was five months old, he was in the car with his parents when, for unknown reasons, the car swerved off the road and crashed.
 William and Mabel, in the front and passenger seats, died on impact.
-Lindsey, found wedged between the front and backseats, only sustained minor scratches and bruises.
+Lindsey, found wedged between the front and back seats, only sustained minor scratches and bruises.